 These categories have been updated to better reflect Marston’s original theory and are also more in step with modern culture.
 Few people today wish to self-identify as ‘compliant’ for instance.
 Nor is the ‘S’ personality type necessarily steady in all circumstances.

-Fears: Losing closeness in relationship, not achieving goals
+Fears: Being “managed” and not achieving their goals

-Possible work fits: Executive, marketing, sales, department head, entrepreneur, team leader
+Possible work fits: Executive, entrepreneur, sales person, territory/area manager, team leader

 To increase effectiveness:

 - Work on communication skills

 - Grow patience while working with a team